By Laia Cardona, on 22 March 2021

 Return on investment.
-This metric is the ultimate KPI, because it tells you if the money you invested in marketing has led to increased profits.
-To get the most from this, you need to distinguish between channels, campaigns and actions.
+This metric is the ultimate KPI because it tells you if the money you invested in marketing has led to increased profits.
+To get the most from this, you need to distinguish between channels, campaigns, and actions.
 Discard the ones that fail to yield a positive ROI and focus your budget on the most profitable ones.
-If you combine this with the two previous strategies, you will soon see whether it makes more sense to reduce the acquisition cost of each customer or to focus on building customer loyalty and increase a customer's lifetime value.
+If you combine this with the two previous strategies, you will soon see whether it makes more sense to reduce the acquisition cost of each customer or to focus on building customer loyalty and increasing a customer's lifetime value.

 Average sales margin.
-To get better results, it's essential to know not only the amount of total sales, but also the margin we obtain with each sale.
+To get better results, it's essential to know not only the number of total sales but also the margin we obtain with each sale.
 It is also useful to collect information on the products with the highest and lowest margins during a given period.

-Number of sales qualified leads.
+The number of sales qualified leads.
 The sales process generally starts when the marketing team sends the contact details of a potential client or buyer to the sales team.
-Tracking the number of leads sent helps you coordinate these two key departments in your company.
+Tracking the number of leads sent will help you coordinate these two key departments in your company.

 Lead-to-sales conversion rate.
 This refers to how many of the contacts that you received during a given period of time have become customers.
 This KPI is essential to see if you need to increase the number of leads received or to focus your efforts on strategies that improve conversion.